Zoom on the Yamaha EF7200DE

 Moreover, it features a spark arrestor and therefore, can be used in forested areas.

 The following charts are provided to give you an idea of how some of the key specs of the Yamaha EF7200DE compare to generators of similar power (between 5500 and 6500 W).

-- Considering its dry weight of 245.7 pounds, the Yamaha EF7200DE is one of the heavier generators producing between 5500 and 6500 running watts.
-If weight is your top priority, one of the champions in this power category is the Lifan LF7250, weighing just 140 pounds.
+- With its weight of 245.7 lbs, the Yamaha EF7200DE is one of the heavier generators in the 5500-6500 rated wattage category.
+If you are concerned by weight, one of the champions in the above-mentioned power range is the Pulsar PGDA70BiSCO, with a dry weight of just 118 pounds.

 As you can see from this interactive chart, when compared to other 5500-6500W generators, the Yamaha EF7200DE is on the average side of the price range.